 Medicare Advantage Eligibility Requirements & Rules

-Medicare Advantage eligibility happens when you have Medicare Parts A and B. Medicare beneficiaries receive their Medicare benefits by Original Medicare or by a Medicare Advantage Plan.
+Medicare Advantage eligibility happens when you have Parts A and B. Beneficiaries receive their benefits by Medicare or by a Medicare Advantage (MA) Plan.

 An Advantage plan will be responsible for your health care claims.
-At the doctor’s you’ll only need to show your Medicare Advantage plan card, no need to worry about your original card.
+At the doctor’s you’ll only need to show your MA plan card, no need to worry about your card.

-Before choosing a plan, it’s important to understand how Medicare Advantage eligibility works.
+Before choosing a plan, it’s important to understand how MA eligibility works.

 Medicare Advantage Eligibility

 MA Plans come in different types; the type of plan determines how the coverage works.

 Additionally, MA eligibility is determined per where you live once you have Part A and Part B. If you reside in a different state or service area for part of the year – you should make sure the plan will provide coverage in both places.

 If you have End-Stage Renal Disease typically, you won’t qualify for Advantage eligibility.